AndresLDF/ML-Zoomcamp-Capstone1-SkinCancerDetection/README.md

 *  X1.10:
     * Difference with previous version:
         * 1.5 Use as base
-        * Higer resolution used (800, 1066)
+        * Higher resolution used (800, 1066)
-        * The trained was not completed because of the time it took to complete it and limitations.
+        * The training was not completed because of the time it took to complete it and limitations.
     * Base Model Trainable: False
     * Inner layer size: 100 neurons
-    * Imput shape: (800, 1066, 3)
+    * Input shape: (800, 1066, 3)
     * learning_rate=0.01
     * Drop Out: Yes
     * Image Augmentation: No
     * Final Accuracy: 0.60

 ### X2.x Models
-This model changes from X1 by adding and aditional layer The following attemps were made witht this model:
+This model changes from X1 by adding and additional layer The following attempts were made with this model:
 * X2.1:
     * Base Model Trainable: False
     * Inner layer 1 size: 1000 neurons
     * Inner layer 2 size: 100 neurons
     * Normalization layers over the inners layers: No
-    * Imput shape: (400, 533, 3)
+    * Input shape: (400, 533, 3)
     * learning_rate=0.01
     * Drop Out: No
     * Image Augmentation: No